zsoltmester/saturn/Saturn/Pods/FeedKit/README.md

 result.error        // An error, if any
 ```

-### Model Preview
+## Model Preview
 Safely bind a feed of your choosing:
+> You may find the example bellow useful, if you're dealing with only a single type of feed.
 ```swift
 guard let feed = result.rssFeed, result.isSuccess else {
     print(result.error)
     return
 }
 ```
-Then go through it's properties.
-The RSS, Atom and JSON Feed Models are rather extensive.
-These are just a preview.
+Then go through it's properties:

+> The RSS and Atom feed Models are rather extensive throughout the supported namespaces.
+These are just a preview of what's available.

 #### RSS

 ```swift